Captain Mikey: San Jose (1977–1982)

 After his return from Iran Herrington was unemployed and advertised for work.
 In August 1977 Herrington returned to the San Jose area "bringing his programming sensibilities" into the emerging FM market at KOME.
 As program director at KOME, Herrngton, described at that time as "a decidedly non-corporate type who is, in fact, something of a throwback to the early days of FM gurus, returned the station to its free-form roots.
 Herrington "discarded the card catalog playlist in favor of an eclectic library including art rock, jazz, punk, new wave, and soul within a rock format framework".
 Herrington was responsible for making that station number one in the Bay Area market and one of the most important stations in the country.
-According to Don West, former KOME program director, "Mikel was the one who put this station on the map. ...
+According to Don West, former KOME announcer and assistant engineer, "Mikel was the one who put this station on the map. ...
 Mikel was into energy. ...
 There were no ballsy, deep voices.
 Mikel would toss aside someone with a great voice for someone with a great personality."
 Herrington is credited with coining KOME's notorious slogan: "The KOME (cum) spot on your dial".
 Soon after his appointment, Herrington was responsible for recruiting Dennis Erectus out of college and to KOME.
 By September 1981 Herrington had increased KOME's ratings from 5 to 7.6 in the previous year with a hard-rocking AOR format.
 Herrington described the approach as "a sound based on 'hooks and boogie'", and promotions that appealed to listeners who "like rock'n'roll but also like craziness and a little bit of humor.
 So we offer them humor - a somewhat sarcastic and caustic view".
 At KOME Herrington "had chicken flying contests, with birds pushed out of mailboxes with a toilet plunger.
 On April Fool's Day he told listeners to cover up their telephone receivers because the phone company was cleaning out the lines and would be blowing dust through them.
 And he led his whole staff to the homes of listeners to crash their parties".
 Herrington promised listeners "62 minutes of commercial-free music every hour".
 Under Herrington, the format was free-form.
 According to West, "There were walls of albums in the station color-coded by genre, and each had a sheet of paper attached that indicated which cuts were permitted for airplay.
 On classic albums like the Who's "Who's Next," every song was on the list.
 "Roughly there were 5,000 songs at your fingertips at any time," West says.
 "Now you have stations with 300."